harishkesari/IonicNativeEcommerceZoomIn/README.md

-# IonicNativeEcommerceZoomIn
+# IonicNativeEcommerceZoomIn  <br>
-Native Image gallery zoom in Html5 and Ionic framework.
+Native Image gallery zoom in Html5 and Ionic framework. <br>
     When double click on image.
-It navigates to  native gallery image zoom in.
+It navigates to  native gallery image zoom in. <br>
- It supports:
+ It supports: <br>
- -> Selecting the random images from row and display in gallery block.
+ -> Selecting the random images from row and display in gallery block. <br>
- -> Pinch to zoom to max level of image resolutions.
+ -> Pinch to zoom to max level of image resolutions. <br>
- -> Gallery boxes.
+ -> Gallery boxes. <br>

    Load the following code in html